-By using the Flex delivery option, staff can learn the foundational material by completing the online modules, which takes approximately two hours, give or take, depending on several factors pertaining to the trainee.
+By using blended learning, staff can learn the foundational material by completing the online modules, which takes approximately two hours, give or take, depending on several factors pertaining to the trainee.

 What this means is that organizations can complete what would normally be a 14-hour program in about half the time.

 This can free up staff, funds, and resources for other purposes.

 If you’d like to learn more about using blended learning, give us a call.
 We’d love to share more information about it with you and show you how it can benefit your organization.